• Prev Class

 To assign a value to a variable, use the basic assignment operator (=).
 It is the most fundamental assignment operator in Java.
 It assigns the value on the right side of the operator to the variable on the left side.
 Example: int x = 10; int x = 10; In the above example, the variable x is assigned the value 10.

-7. Java Operators
+7. Character Class in Java

 8. Assignment operator in Java